 Is he a pedophile?
 No idea.
 Is he a drug addict?
 No clue.
 Is he a Russian asset?
 I don’t know.
 Is he hiding some health issues?
 Who knows.

-Is he a crass POS I can’t stand to hear speak and whose physique I find disgusting and do I hope one day he gets everything he justly deserves?
-Yep.
+Is he a crass POS I can’t stand to hear speak and whose vile mob circumventing of the law pisses me right off/ Yep, and I hope one day he gets everything he justly deserves.

 Nothing good comes from reading the comments section.